Fact-checked by the CapitalLendingNews editorial team

 How to Handle a No and Keep Negotiating

-If the first agent declines, do not argue with them.
+A first agent declining should not prompt an argument.
 Instead, say: “I understand.
 Can I speak with your supervisor or someone in your retention department?”
 This escalation works because supervisors typically have more authority and broader access to “save” offers.
 It also signals that you are serious and not going away.

 The Power of Escalation

 Consumer advocacy data suggests that escalating to a supervisor or retention specialist after an initial rejection succeeds in securing a rate reduction approximately 30% of the time.
-That is a significant success rate for a single additional step that costs you nothing but five extra minutes of your time.
+That is a significant success rate for a single additional step that costs you nothing but five extra minutes.

 When you reach the supervisor, restart the conversation with the same framework.
 Restate your account tenure, payment history, and the competing offer you have received.
-Do not reference the previous agent’s refusal — that creates defensiveness.
-Simply present your case freshly to the person with more authority.
+Do not reference the previous agent’s refusal, that creates defensiveness.
+Present your case freshly to the person with more authority.

 Never threaten to close your account unless you are fully prepared to follow through.
 Issuers occasionally call that bluff, and a closed account can temporarily hurt your credit score by reducing your available credit and average account age.